 In 1983 Rebecca was selected from over 100 applicants to enter the prestigious Soundsation Vocal Jazz program at Edmonds College near Seattle WA.
-While with Soundsation, she toured Europe performing at the Montreaux and North Sea Jazz Festivals as well as several jazz venues along the way.
+While with Soundsation, she toured Europe performing at the Montreaux and North Sea Jazz Festivals as well as several jazz venues.

 Rebecca started her professional career in 1987 joining the Boston based vocal jazz group The Ritz, performing at the 1987 Montreal Jazz Festival as well as jazz clubs throughout the country.
 While with The Ritz, she recorded a CD entitled The Ritz for Denon Columbia Records.

 In 1990 Rebecca returned to her home state of Oregon where she started the vocal jazz group Euphoria.
 Euphoria performed at all the major festivals and jazz venues in the Pacific Northwest for over a decade, most notably opening for Mel Torme’ in 1993 at the sold out Hult Center in Eugene, Oregon.